-FAA reiterates: The 2020 mandate is set in stone
+The FAA reiterates that the 2020 mandate is set in stone.

 As the Jan.
-1, 2020, ADS-B equipage mandate draws near (T-minus 21 months and counting), general aviation (GA) pilots are betting that prices on the avionics are about as low as they will go.
-Despite a recent misleading report that the FAA would extend the equipage deadline (a certain April Fools' Day spoof that showed up April 1 on the web), there is no wiggle room.
+1, 2020, Automatic Dependent Surveillance–Broadcast (ADS-B) equipage mandate draws near, general aviation pilots are betting that prices on the avionics are about as low as they will go.
+Contrary to a 2018 April Fools' Day spoof on the web, the FAA is not extending the equipage deadline There is no wiggle room.

-FAA Acting Administrator Dan Elwell has stated it emphatically in recent months: "You have heard my predecessors say this before, and I will continue to communicate this important message: The ADS-B Out equipage mandate will not change."
+FAA Acting Administrator Daniel K. Elwell has stated it emphatically in recent months.
+"You have heard my predecessors say this before, and I will continue to communicate this important message: The ADS-B Out equipage mandate will not change," he said.

-Like many GA pilots, Ken Shaffer, an aircraft owner who has not yet equipped, believes the mandate is rock solid.
-He is heading to this year's Big Two air events — Sun 'n Fun in Lakeland, Florida, and EAA AirVenture Oshkosh in Wisconsin — with other local pilots from the Washington, D.C., area, many of whom are in search of ADS-B gold.
+Like many general aviation pilots, Ken Shaffer, an aircraft owner who has not yet equipped, believes the equipage date is rock solid.
+He is heading to this year's Big Two air events — Sun 'n Fun in Lakeland, Florida, and EAA AirVenture Oshkosh in Wisconsin — with other local pilots from the Washington, D.C., area — many of whom are in search of ADS-B gold.

-Ken Shaffer is heading to Sun 'n Fun and AirVenture this year in search of ADS-B deals for two aircraft that he and his wife own.
+General aviation pilot Ken Shaffer is heading to Sun 'n Fun and EAA AirVenture this year in search of ADS-B deals for two aircraft that he and his wife own.

-Along with ADS-B Out — which gives controllers an aircraft's precise position, velocity and other data once per second for surveillance purposes — most owners are also installing ADS-B In, which provides free traffic on the 1090 MHz and 978 MHz links and free weather information on the 978-megahertz link.
-Both can be shown on an installed or portable display.
+Along with ADS-B Out — which gives controllers an aircraft's precise position, velocity and other data once per second for surveillance purposes — most owners are also installing ADS-B In, which provides free traffic and weather information on the 1090 and 978-megahertz links, and free weather information on the 978 MHz link that can be shown on an installed or portable display.